Stalking in 2026: How to spot it and how to defend against it

 What helps against stalking?

 Defence can take place on several levels.
 If the stalker is recruited from our neighbourhood and we know them intimately, we should send a clear signal that we do not want to see them and do not want to associate with them.
 For example, if our relationship has not been clearly ended and the ex-partner thinks we have “taken a break”, he or she may think that his or her form of expressing feelings will make us want to get back together again.
 Do not accept the stalker’s suggestions and conditions at such a time, as the situation may get worse.
 He should hear clear disapproval of the way he is behaving.
 Despite the fact that you have compassion for your ex-partner, have had many good times and don’t want to be mean to him/her, try to be firm and clear.
-If you explain that “your messages are a bit much, and I’m glad you’re interested in me, but you’re overdoing it“, he’ll probably interpret that to mean that he’ll only send you five messages instead of ten and still expect the relationship to continue.
+If you explain that “your messages are a bit much, and I’m glad you’re interested in me, but you’re overdoing it“, he’ll probably interpret this to mean that he’ll only send you five messages instead of ten and still expect the relationship to continue.

 We helped Marketa to prepare a criminal complaint so that it was of good quality and the police actually dealt with it.
-We gathered all the evidence, which included voice and text messages, emails, witness statements from colleagues and photographs of unsolicited gifts and intimidating items (razor blade with red dye).
+We gathered all the evidence, which included voice and text messages, emails, witness statements from colleagues and photographs of unsolicited gifts and intimidating objects (a razor blade with red dye).
 We have clearly described the frequency and intensity of the conduct, and have pointed out that it is a long-term, intense activity involving threats, surveillance and unsolicited contact.
 In addition, the victim is restricted in her personal life and the perpetrator’s actions cause her considerable anxiety.
 The case of Mrs Markéta was therefore an almost textbook example of dangerous stalking, which involved a combination of several possible forms.

 The police became intensively involved in the situation and the case ended up in court, which gave the perpetrator a suspended prison sentence and a ban on any further contact with Ms Markéta.

-Contacting the police and insisting on an investigation of the crime is often the only action that can stop the perpetrator.
+Contacting the police and insisting on an investigation into the crime is often the only action that can stop the perpetrator.
 However, it is advisable to work with a solicitor to ensure that a criminal complaint does not fall under the table.

 What is the penalty for stalking?